Efficient Simulation of Dynamics in Two-Dimensional Quantum Spin Systems with Isometric Tensor Networks: Isometric Tensor Network States

 The constrained optimization over tensors $x$ within column $A^{[l]}$ requires $x$ to be an isometry.
 This could not be solved by the same approach as in Eq.~\eqref{eq:sol_distance}, since the solution is a general tensor.
 The isometric constraint cannot be consistently restored by orthogonal matrix decomposition.
 First, we rewrite the problem from minimizing $\mathcal{L}_2$ distance between states to maximizing the real part of the overlap,

 In the first line, we use the condition that the isoTNSs have identity norm.
 In the last line, we reshape the isometric tensor $x$ and the tensor $b$ to matrices.
-The resulting constrained optimization problem is known as the orthogonal Procrustes problem and permits closed form solution.
-The optimal update for $x$ is given by $VU^\dagger$ from the SVD of the $b=U\Sigma V^\dagger$ matrix.
+The resulting constrained optimization problem is known as the orthogonal Procrustes~\cite{gower2004procrustes}~\footnote{The problem is named after Procrustes, a bandit from the Greek mythology, who forced passersby to fit to his bed by stretching or cutting off their bodies.} problem and permits closed form solution.
+The optimal update for $x$ is given by $VU^\dagger$ from the SVD of the $b^\dagger=U\Sigma V^\dagger$ matrix.
 A similar problem appears also in the optimization of multi-scale entanglement renormalization ansatz (MERA) with linearization~\cite{evenbly2009algorithms,evenbly2014algorithms}.
 The derivation and detailed discussion are given in Appendix~\ref{appendix:opt_iso}.

 One could start with randomly initialized $A^{[l]}, \Psi$ and iteratively sweep through and update all the tensors in both columns.
 The algorithm stops when desired accuracy or convergence criterion is reached.
 In practice, we observe that random initialization with local updates may lead to slow convergence toward a sub-optimal minimum.
 Therefore, we introduce in the next section a complementary approach for shifting the column, which could serve as a good initialization for variational Moses move.